grcc-cis-openlab/web-applications/docs-src/pages/setting-up-ec2-tutorial.md

 Again, replace _your\_domain_ with your domain name.
 Save and exit[^3].

-Next, we'll create directories for storing our virtual host configuration files.
+Next, we'll create directories for storing your virtual host configuration files.
 Enter the following command:

 ```shell
 sudo mkdir /etc/httpd/sites-available
 ```

-This creates a directory for storing virtual hosts we *could* use.
+This creates a directory for storing virtual hosts you *could* use.
 Next, enter the following command:

 ```shell
 sudo mkdir /etc/httpd/sites-enabled